-Factors associated with early outcomes following standardised therapy in children with ulcerative colitis (PROTECT)
+Factors associated with early outcomes following standardised therapy in children with ulcerative colitis (PROTECT) A multicentre inception cohort study

 BACKGROUND: Previous retrospective studies of paediatric ulcerative colitis have had limited ability to describe disease progression and identify predictors of treatment response.
 In this study, we aimed to identify characteristics associated with outcomes following standardised therapy after initial diagnosis.